-- implementing the decisions of the Council; - providing advice to the Council and Community Boards; - ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw are properly performed or exercised: - managing the activities of the Council effective and efficiently; - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the Council - providing leadership for the staff of the Council; and - employing staff (including negotiation of the terms of employment for the staff).
+- Implementing the decisions of the Council. - Providing advice to the Council and Community Board.

+- Ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw are properly performed or exercised. - Managing the activities of the Council effective and efficiently. - Maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the Council. - Providing leadership for the staff of the Council. - Employing staff (including negotiation of the terms of employment for the staff).

-7.4 Conduct of Elected Members
+7.4 Conduct of elected members